 “I’d like to see your pantry.”

 “My pantry?
-No one sees the pantry.
-The porch is front and center.”
+No one sees the pantry.”
 When I saw He wasn’t bending I asked, “Could we at least talk about new window treatments for the family room?”

 Jesus smiled and said, “I thought you wanted more energy.
 Let’s look at what you’re eating.”

-Inwardly I groaned but motioned Him to the space.
+Inwardly I groaned but accompanied Him to the space.
 He zeroed in on a shelf of brownie and cake mixes.

 “For company,” I stammered.
 “Look at these,” I pointed to a box of vitamins.